Therapy for Anxiety, Relationships, and Emotional Neglect

 But something still feels off.

 Perhaps you learned early on to be self-reliant, to minimize your needs, or to figure things out on your own.
 Now, anxiety lingers.
 Relationships feel confusing or exhausting.
-You may feel untethered—uncertain about love, identity, or direction, especially in an unstable world.
+You may feel untethered and uncertain about love, identity, or direction, especially in an unstable world.

-I offer a warm, psychodynamic approach to therapy that helps you understand how early emotional experiences continue to shape your inner life today—and how something new can slowly take root.
+I offer a warm, psychodynamic therapy in California that helps you understand how early emotional experiences continue to shape your inner life today, and how something new can slowly take root.

 About Me